-The Woodland period, lasting from about 3,000 BC to 1000 AD, is an archaeological classification of Native American cultures of North America prior to European contact.
+The Woodland period, lasting from about 3,000 BC to 1000 AD, is an archaeological classification of Native American cultures of North America before European contact.

 The term “Woodland Period” was introduced in the 1930s as a generic term for prehistoric sites falling between the Archaic hunter-gatherers and the agriculturalist Mississippian cultures.

-Within this era, the classification is further divided into three more periods based on changes in the way people lived, including their settlement patterns, trading activities, subsistence, the tools they used, and mortuary practices.
+Within this era, the classification is further divided into three more periods based on changes in how people lived, including their settlement patterns, trading activities, subsistence, the tools they used, and mortuary practices.

 These three additional eras include:

 - Early Woodland Period – 3000 BC to 200 BC

 - Middle Woodland Period – 200 BC to 500 AD

 - Late Woodland Period – 500 to 1000 AD

 By the beginning of the Woodland period, climatic conditions had reached an approximation of the modern-day climate.
 This era is a developmental stage characterized by increasing cultural complexity and population growth.
 During this time, people widely adopted horticulture, pottery-making, the bow and arrow, and complex ceremonies surrounding death and burial.